📢 We are hiring new PhD students!

-We invite applicants who understand the nature of experimental research projects.
+The Yoon Research Group focuses on experimental research in the labs and through in-person collaborations.
+We invite applicants who have a strong understand the nature of experimental research projects.

-Dr. Yoon may consider exceptional postdoctoral researchers with a solid research background in one or more following areas:
+Dr. Yoon may consider exceptional postdoctoral researchers with a solid research background in one or more of the following areas:

 - Radiovoltaics